Kranji MRT station: Station details

 Kranji station serves the North–South Line and is situated between the Yew Tee and Marsiling stations.
 The official station code is NS7.
 Being part of the NSL, the station is operated by SMRT Trains.
 Situated along Woodlands Road, the station has four entrances.
 Kranji station is linked to the nearby Singapore Turf Club via a sheltered walkway and is close to Takeda Singapore Manufacturing Plant, the Kranji Water Reclamation Plant, and the Woodlands Wafer Fabrication Park.
 The station is opened from 5:08 am and closes at 1:10 am daily.
 When the station is closed, the last train will be routed to any station in and between Jurong East and Kranji for overnight parking without the need to travel to depot and is staffed by overnight train drivers.

-Like all stations on the Woodlands Extension, it has a kampung-style roof.
+Like all stations on the Woodlands extension, it has a kampung-style roof.
 The station is integrated with other transportation modes, with longer sheltered bus bays of 36 m that can accommodate up to three buses, alongside taxi stands and parking for 20 bicycles.
 The bus bays serve cross-border services to Johor Bahru, Malaysia.

 Designed to accommodate crowds visiting Singapore Turf Club during race events, Kranji station is the largest station on the Woodlands extension.
 The 1300 m2 concourse level is three times larger than those at other stations with many fare gates to allow efficient crowd flow.
 The station has twice the number of escalators and stairs (four escalators and two stairs) and the direction of the escalators could be varied depending on the crowd flow.
 Initially without shops due to the lack of residential developments, there are now retail shops at the first level of the station as part of the SMRT Shop & Dine Concept.

-There is also a mural on display as part of SMRT's Comic Connect, which is a public art showcase of heritage-themed murals by the train operator.
+A mural is on display as part of SMRT's Comic Connect, which is a public art showcase of heritage-themed murals by the train operator.
 Created by local artist Ronnie SC Tan, the mural depicts the Kranji War Memorial, the Sungei Boloh Wetland Reserve, the Singapore-Kranji Railway, and goats from Hay Dairies, the only goat farm in Singapore.
-Tan gain inspiration by going for hikes and extensively researching the area.
+Tan gained inspiration by going for hikes and extensively researching the area.